-21.9 Disposal of Estrella Azul
+21.6 Disposal of Estrella Azul

 On September 30, 2020, Coca-Cola FEMSA announced that its joint venture with The Coca-Cola Company (Compañía Panameña de Bebidas, S.A.P.I. de C.V.) successfully sold 100% of its stock interest in Estrella Azul, a dairy products company in Panama.
 As part of the transaction, the company agreed with the buyer that we could receive payments in the future if the business of Estrella Azul achieves certain volume and EBITDA targets during the 2022-2027 period.
 The Company estimated the amount of the payments to be received based on the forecasts of the business (level 3 inputs) and calculated their net present value.
-As of December 31, 2020, the financial asset recognized in the consolidated statement of financial position has a total value of Ps.
-8.
+As of December 31, 2021 and 2020, the financial assets recognized in the consolidated statement of financial position have a total value of Ps.
+5 and Ps.
+8, respectively.

-21.10 Net effects of expired contracts that met hedging criteria
+21.7 Net effects of expired contracts that met hedging criteria

-Impact in Consolidated Income Statement 2020 2019 2018 Cross currency swap (1) Interest expense Ps.
+Impact in Consolidated Income Statement 2021 2020 2019 Cross-currency swaps (1) Interest expense Ps.
+Ps.
 (109) Ps.
-199 Ps.
-157 Cross currency swap (1) Foreign exchange 1,212 480 642 Interest rate swaps Interest expense (163) 515 Forward agreements to purchase foreign currency Foreign exchange (167) (116) (87) Commodity price contracts Cost of goods sold (129) (391) (258) Options to purchase foreign currency Cost of goods sold 8 (63) (8) Forward agreements to purchase foreign currency Cost of goods sold 839 (163) 240 Treasury locks Interest expense 153 -
+199 Cross-currency swaps (1) Foreign exchange 1,212 480 Interest rate swaps Interest expense (163) 515 Forward agreements to purchase foreign currency Foreign exchange 41 (167) (116) Commodity price contracts Cost of goods sold 1,245 (129) (391) Options to purchase foreign currency Cost of goods sold 8 (63) Forward agreements to purchase foreign currency Cost of goods sold (788) 839 (163) Treasury locks Interest expense 153

-(1) This amount corresponds to the settlement of cross currency swaps portfolio in Brazil presented as part of the other financial activities.
+(1) This amount corresponds to the settlement of cross-currency swaps portfolio in Brazil presented as part of the other financial activities.

-21.11 Net effect of changes in fair value of derivative financial instruments that did not meet the hedging criteria for accounting purposes
+21.8 Net effect of changes in fair value of derivative financial instruments that did not meet the hedging criteria for accounting purposes

-Derivative Impact in Consolidated Income Statement 2020 2019 2018 Forward agreements to purchase Market value gain (loss) foreign currency on financial statements Ps. - Ps.
-4 Ps.
-(12) Cross currency swaps Market value (loss) on financial statements (212) (293) (116)
+Derivative Impact in Consolidated Income Statement 2021 2020 2019 Embedded derivatives Market value gain on financial statements Ps.
+Ps.
+Ps.
+4 Cross-currency swaps Market value gain (loss) on financial statements 80 (212) (293)

-21.12 Net effect of expired contracts that did not meet the criteria for hedge accounting purposes
+21.9 Net effect of expired contracts that did not meet the criteria for hedge accounting purposes

-Type of derivatives Impact in Consolidated Income Statement 2020 2019 2018 Cross-currency swaps Market value loss on financial instruments Ps.
+Impact in Consolidated Type of Derivatives Income Statement 2021 2020 2019 Cross-currency swaps Market value loss on financial instruments Ps. - Ps.
 (212) Ps.
-(293) Ps.
-(186) Embedded derivatives Market value gain on financial instruments - 4 -
+(293) Embedded derivatives Market value gain on financial instruments 4

-21.13 Risk management
+21.10 Risk management